x1r15/PT_HttpRequestFramework/README.md

 ## PT_HttpRequest__mdt

-It's a very basic *Custom Metadata Type* which contains definition of a request.
+It's a very basic *Custom Metadata Type* which contains the definition of a request.
 This includes:

+- Named Credentials (String, 255) - Named Credentials name, with **no** "callout:" prefix.
-- Endpoint (String, 255);
+- Endpoint (String, 255); - an endpoint starting with "/"
-- Method (Picklist);
+- Method (Picklist); - one of the predefined HTTP methods
-- Timeout (Integer, 18, 0);
+- Timeout (Integer, 6, 0); - value between 1 - 120000
 - Active Mock (Lookup, **PT_HttpResponseMock__mdt**)
+- Use In Production (Checkbox) - distinguishes sandbox records from production ones
+- Description (String, 255) - can be used to provide short description/comment
+- Identifier (String, 255) - **PT_HttpRequestConfig** is fetching the records by this field.
+Both sandbox and production records should have *the same value*

 When **PT_ActiveMock__c** field is filled and you are using **PT_Http** the request will not be sent and instead mocked values from the connected **PT_HttpResponseMock__mdt** record will be returned.
 See more about it in the [runtime mocking](#runtime-mocking) section.

-No dedicated field for *Named Credentials* have been created as this information can be simply stored as part of the endpoint.

-The record is fetched by its *developer name* using **PT_HttpRequestConfig** class within the **PT_HttpRequest** logic.

 # Runtime Mocking
 The functionality has been added as Salesforce does not natively support runtime http response mocking.
 Lack of the feature makes it hard to:
 - Test specific system functionality in complete isolation from external services.
 - Simulate different types of responses.
-- Provide SF side ready solution when third party service is not yet ready.
+- Provide the SF side ready solution when third party service is not yet ready.

 ## How to
-1. Create a record of custom metadata type **PT_HttpResponsetMock__mdt**.
-Please notice that if needed you can create some generic responses like Status Code: 200 and an empty body.
+1. Create a record of custom metadata type **PT_HttpResponseMock__mdt**.
+Please notice that if needed, you can create some generic responses like Status Code: 200 and an empty body.
 2. Go to the callout configuration record (**PT_HttpRequest__mdt**) and connect the mock via the **PT_ActiveMock__c** field.

-From that point the request will be returning mocked response.
+From that point, the request will be returning mocked response.
 If you want it to start performing the actual request, simply empty the **PT_ActiveMock__c** field.

 ## PT_HttpResponseMock__mdt
 Simple metadata used to configure the response returned.
 It contains two relevant fields:
-- PT_StatusCode__c (Integer, 3, 0) - used to set the Status Code of the HttpResponse
+- Status Code (Integer, 3, 0) - used to set the Status Code of the HttpResponse
-- PT_Body__c (Long Text, 32768) - used to set the Body of the HttpResponse
+- Body (Long Text, 32768) - used to set the Body of the HttpResponse
+- Description (String, 255) - can be used to provide some extra information

 The *Developer Name* is not relevant from the framework's code base point of view as the record is retrieved based on the relationship field (**PT_ActiveMock__c**) on the **PT_HttpRequest__mdt** record.

 ## PT_IMockable
-The **PT_HttpRequestBase** class implements also the **PT_IMockable** interface which allows it to provide mock (**PT_IHttpResponseMock**) instance.
+The **PT_HttpRequestBase** class implements the **PT_IMockable** interface which allows it to provide mock (**PT_IHttpResponseMock**) instance.
 Please bear in mind that in case you have implemented your own **PT_IHttpRequest** you will also have to implement *this* interface in order to receive mocks.
-The **PT_Http** class is able to work with any instance of **PT_IMockable**. so you will not need a custom implementation of **PT_IHttp**.
+The **PT_Http** class is able to work with any instance of **PT_IMockable**.
+So you will not need a custom implementation of **PT_IHttp**.

 ## PT_IHttpResponseMock